Lululemon Athletica (NASDAQ:LULU) Issues Q2 2022 Earnings Guidance

-Lululemon Athletica (NASDAQ:LULU – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
+Lululemon Athletica (NASDAQ:LULU – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.82-$1.87 for the period, compared to the consensus EPS estimate of $1.77.
 The company issued revenue guidance of $1.75 billion-$1.77 billion, compared to the consensus revenue estimate of $1.71 billion.Lululemon Athletica also updated its FY 2022 guidance to $9.35-$9.50 EPS.

-A number of research firms have recently weighed in on LULU.
-Morgan Stanley upgraded Lululemon Athletica from an equal weight rating to an overweight rating and lowered their price target for the stock from $339.00 to $303.00 in a report on Thursday, May 26th.
-B. Riley lowered their price target on Lululemon Athletica from $487.00 to $440.00 in a report on Tuesday, May 17th.
-MKM Partners increased their price target on Lululemon Athletica from $438.00 to $447.00 in a report on Wednesday, March 30th.
-Barclays increased their price target on Lululemon Athletica from $410.00 to $441.00 and gave the stock an overweight rating in a report on Thursday, March 31st.
-Finally, Citigroup increased their target price on Lululemon Athletica from $350.00 to $400.00 and gave the stock a neutral rating in a research note on Wednesday, March 30th.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and twenty have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $441.50.
+Lululemon Athletica (NASDAQ:LULU – Get Rating) last announced its quarterly earnings results on Thursday, June 2nd.
+The apparel retailer reported $1.48 earnings per share for the quarter, beating the consensus estimate of $1.43 by $0.05.
+The business had revenue of $1.61 billion during the quarter, compared to analysts’ expectations of $1.55 billion.
+Lululemon Athletica had a net margin of 15.36% and a return on equity of 39.23%.
+The firm’s revenue for the quarter was up 31.6% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $1.16 EPS.
+As a group, equities research analysts anticipate that Lululemon Athletica will post 9.46 EPS for the current year.

-Lululemon Athletica declared that its board has approved a share repurchase plan on Tuesday, March 29th that allows the company to repurchase $1.00 billion in outstanding shares.
-This repurchase authorization allows the apparel retailer to reacquire up to 2.1% of its stock through open market purchases.
-Stock repurchase plans are often an indication that the company’s board believes its stock is undervalued.
+Several equities research analysts have recently commented on the stock.
+TheStreet raised shares of Lululemon Athletica from a c+ rating to a b rating in a research report on Monday, April 11th.
+B. Riley dropped their target price on shares of Lululemon Athletica from $440.00 to $377.00 and set a buy rating for the company in a research report on Friday, June 3rd.
+MKM Partners raised their target price on shares of Lululemon Athletica from $438.00 to $447.00 in a research report on Wednesday, March 30th.
+BMO Capital Markets dropped their target price on shares of Lululemon Athletica from $344.00 to $304.00 in a research report on Friday, June 3rd.
+Finally, Wedbush assumed coverage on shares of Lululemon Athletica in a research report on Thursday, April 28th.
+They issued an outperform rating and a $430.00 target price for the company.
+Seven investment analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and an average target price of $424.26.

-A number of large investors have recently added to or reduced their stakes in LULU.
-GAM Holding AG grew its stake in Lululemon Athletica by 6.5% during the 4th quarter.
-GAM Holding AG now owns 37,923 shares of the apparel retailer’s stock worth $14,845,000 after buying an additional 2,330 shares during the last quarter.
-EverSource Wealth Advisors LLC purchased a new position in Lululemon Athletica during the 4th quarter worth approximately $119,000.
-Sequoia Financial Advisors LLC purchased a new position in Lululemon Athletica during the 4th quarter worth approximately $395,000.
-Schonfeld Strategic Advisors LLC grew its stake in Lululemon Athletica by 111.3% during the 4th quarter.
-Schonfeld Strategic Advisors LLC now owns 1,800 shares of the apparel retailer’s stock worth $705,000 after buying an additional 17,800 shares during the last quarter.
-Finally, Amalgamated Bank grew its stake in Lululemon Athletica by 53.1% during the 4th quarter.
-Amalgamated Bank now owns 10,131 shares of the apparel retailer’s stock worth $3,966,000 after buying an additional 3,512 shares during the last quarter.
-Hedge funds and other institutional investors own 85.48% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Autumn Glory Partners LLC bought a new stake in Lululemon Athletica during the fourth quarter valued at approximately $416,000.
+Sequoia Financial Advisors LLC purchased a new position in Lululemon Athletica during the fourth quarter valued at approximately $395,000.
+Fund Management at Engine No. 1 LLC purchased a new position in Lululemon Athletica during the first quarter valued at approximately $363,000.
+Centaurus Financial Inc. lifted its holdings in Lululemon Athletica by 103.5% during the first quarter.
+Centaurus Financial Inc. now owns 883 shares of the apparel retailer’s stock valued at $322,000 after purchasing an additional 449 shares in the last quarter.
+Finally, SkyView Investment Advisors LLC lifted its holdings in Lululemon Athletica by 2,744.1% during the fourth quarter.
+SkyView Investment Advisors LLC now owns 21,530 shares of the apparel retailer’s stock valued at $280,000 after purchasing an additional 20,773 shares in the last quarter.
+Institutional investors own 85.48% of the company’s stock.

 About Lululemon Athletica (Get Rating)